Apply for an Authorisation under the Environmental Authorisation (Scotland) Regulations

 Do we share your information?

-SEPA are required by law to organise and maintain public registers and make these registers available for public inspection.
-We do this by collecting and using the personal information that applicants (or their agents) share in their applications.
-After the application form has been processed, some of the information from the form is added to the public register and becomes available for public inspection.
-Personal email addresses, and telephone numbers are not published, unless publication is statutorily required.
+SEPA are required by law to organise and maintain registers and make these available for public inspection.
+We do this by collecting and using the information that applicants (or their agents) share in their application forms and on SEPA’s online application system.
+Personal information is recorded on the generic application form.
+After the application has been accepted for determination, documents and information from the application is added to the register and becomes available for public inspection on request.
+SEPA will also publish some of the data and documents received on our “Find authorisation information” and “Find an authorisation document” services.
+The generic application form will not be published as it contains personal details, however, can be requested where personal email addresses, home addresses, telephone numbers and dates of birth will be redacted before provision unless there is a legal basis for providing them.

 There may be occasions when we are required by law to share your personal information with other organisations, e.g. for regulatory reasons, or because doing so is in the general public interest.
 Any sharing will be carried out lawfully and securely in accordance with the SEPA Data Protection Policy